The Nine Days Wonder: Plot

-"The Nine Days Wonder" opens on 1 May 1926; two days later on 3 May, the General Strike is called.
+"The Nine Days Wonder" opens on 1 May 1926.
+Two days later, the General Strike is called.
 Virginia is in Scotland, and unable to return because of the strike, while Mrs Bridges is in Felixstowe on holiday.
-She telephones 165 Eaton Place, worried about food shortages, and unbeknownst to anyone else, soon orders some food to be delivered to 165.
-Hudson gets permission from Richard to volunteer as a Special Constable, as he had during the War.
-Within days on the start of the strike, Edward is attacked by a striker while in the car.
+She telephones 165 Eaton Place, worried about food shortages, and unknown to anyone else, orders some food to be delivered to Eaton Place.
+Hudson gets permission from Richard to volunteer as a Special Constable, as he had during World War I. At the start of the strike, Edward is attacked by a striker while out in the car fetching milk.

 Georgina and her circle of friends see the event as a chance to have fun by volunteering to drive buses or trains.
-James takes it far more seriously, and himself volunteers to drive a bus, and Frederick accompanies him.
-On one journey they encounter a group of strikers, who are unwilling to let them pass.
-The conductor on the bus is university student Andrew Bouverie.
-When Bouverie is briefly at Eaton Place, he remembers having briefly met Georgina at a party, and drops hints about not having anywhere nice to stay.
-However, Lady Prudence then offers him a bed in her house, as she has decided to help out by becoming a "landlord", having already got two university students staying.
+She delivers copies of the government-issued British Gazette.
+James takes it far more seriously in political terms, but volunteers to drive a bus with Frederick along as an unofficial special constable.
+On one journey, they encounter a group of strikers who block the road.
+The bus conductor is university student Andrew Bouverie.
+When Bouverie is at Eaton Place during a break, he remembers having briefly met Georgina at a party, and drops hints about not having anywhere nice to stay.
+However, Lady Prudence offers him a bed in her house, as she has decided to help out by becoming a "landlord", with two university students already staying.

-Ruby's uncle Len Finch comes down from Barnsley with a friend Arnold Thompson.
-Both are down for a delegates meeting.
-They take tea in the Servants' Hall, when Mr. Hudson is out, and Thompson gives Edward, who is sympathetic to the strikers, a copy of The British Worker newspaper.
-When Mr Hudson comes back and finds this, he orders it to be burned.
-On 12 May, minutes after the strike is called off, Len Finch and Arnold Thompson arrive to say goodbye to Ruby.
-When told of the strike's end, they are both deflated.
+Ruby's uncle Len Finch comes from Barnsley with a friend, Arnold Thompson.
+Both are in London for a union meeting.
+They take tea in the servants' hall, when Mr. Hudson is out, and Thompson gives Edward, who is sympathetic to the strikers, a copy of the British Worker newspaper.
+When Hudson comes back and finds the newspaper, he tears it up.
+On 12 May, minutes after the strike is called off, Finch and Thompson arrive to say goodbye to Ruby.
+When told of the ending of the strike, they both leave deflated.